stakater-archive/StakaterCloudDocs-Archived/content/sre/security/introduction.md

 # Overview of security threats for your cluster

-You can use built-in security features in SRO™ for risk analysis and security protection.
+You can use built-in security features in Stakater Agility Platform for risk analysis and security protection.
 These features help you to protect your cluster infrastructure and network communication, isolate your compute resources, and ensure security compliance across your infrastructure components and container deployments.

 To protect your cluster from being compromised, you must understand potential security threats for your cluster and what you can do to reduce the exposure to vulnerabilities.